Cognitive Development

 • Should be able to scribble or copy a circle

-• Child should begin to use pronouns and possessives
+• A child should begin to use pronouns and possessives

 • 30 months of age (2.5 years old)

-• Should understand the word “I’ and “me” and use it to refer to himself or herself
+• Should understand the words “I’ and “me” and use them to refer to themselves

 • Should respond with name when asked

-• Should be able to make horizontal and vertical lines with crayon
+• Should be able to make horizontal and vertical lines with a crayon

 • Birthweight should have quadrupled